 Last week I read Simon Sinek’s new book, The Infinite Game.
-Worth reading, although I find his content more compelling when he is speaking, so YouTube may be the right way to go.
+Worth reading, although I find his content more compelling when he is speaking, so Audible or YouTube may be the right way to go.
 This caused me to go back through my notes on Sinek’s Start With Why.
 And this caused me to review S4’s Why and where the event is and isn’t supporting that Why with the right How’s and What’s.

 S4 Origin Story